-According to a new administrative guideline for the tax offices (AStBV, here no. 132 para.
-1 - Instructions for Criminal and Penalty Proceedings 2012), in future, in the case of late returns, these are to be forwarded directly to the offices for fines and criminal matters.
-This means that many taxpayers are now threatened with a considerable escalation of the tax procedure.
-It is true that, according to general opinion, a delayed submission of a tax return also constituted "tax evasion for a period of time" up to now, provided that the taxpayer intentionally delayed payment by submitting the tax return after the deadline.
-In many cases, however, the late submission of the return is based on other reasons, such as illness or missing documents.
+Under a new administrative directive for tax authorities (AStBV, specifically No. 132 Para.
+1 – Instructions for Criminal and Fine Proceedings 2012), delayed declarations are now to be directly forwarded to the fine and criminal prosecution departments.
+This represents a significant escalation of tax proceedings for many taxpayers.
+While a delayed submission of a tax declaration was previously generally considered 'temporary tax evasion' if the taxpayer intentionally delayed payment by submitting the declaration after the deadline, in many cases, however, the delayed submission of the declaration is due to other reasons, such as illness or missing documents.

-For this reason, an earlier version of the aforementioned instruction (AStBV 2009) also explicitly waived the automatic involvement of the penalty and fine office if tax returns were not received by the tax office in time.
-So far, delays have also been handled relatively unbureaucratically by the tax offices.
-If the required declarations were submitted late, the tax office demanded a late payment surcharge of a maximum of ten percent of the outstanding amount and that was the end of the matter.
+For this reason, an earlier version of the aforementioned directive (AStBV 2009) explicitly waived the automatic involvement of the criminal and fine department if tax declarations were not submitted to the tax office on time.
+Previously, delays were handled relatively unbureaucratically by the tax authorities.
+In cases of delayed submission of the required declarations, the tax office would impose a late payment surcharge of up to ten percent of the outstanding amount, and the matter was thus resolved.

-Source: Press release of the German Tax Consultants Association e.V.
+Source: Press release of the German Association of Tax Advisors e.V.

 Goldberg Attorneys at Law 2012